Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Prerequisites

-Before installing, check the System requirements for Optimizely to ensure that your installation environment has the required components and versions.
+Before installing, check the System requirements for Optimizely to ensure your installation environment has the required components and versions.

 The following components are needed to follow the instructions described here: